Lead Investigator: Gus Slotman, Inspira Health Network

 Summary of the Proposed Research:

-Hypothesis: The clinical definitions used as COVACTA tocilizumab RCT entry criteria enrolled so many patients whose pathophysiology could not benefit from the study drug that its true treatment effects were diluted to invisibiity.
-The present study proposes to determine whether or not it is possible to predict from pre-randomization COVACTA RCT data which COVID-19 patients not receiving concomitant steroids were able to benefit from tocilizumab.
-If this investigation identifies such patients within COVACTA tocilizumab in COVID-19, then the predictive models generated can be used to match tocilizumab-responsive COVID-19 pneumonia patients with this life-saving treatment, independent of corticosteroids status.
+Hypothesis: The clinical definitions used as entry criteria for TOGETHER RCTs of fluvoxamine and ivermectin may have enrolled so many patients whose pathophysiology could not benefit from the study drugs that their true treatment effects were diluted to suboptimal efficacy for fluvoxamine and to invisibility for ivermectin.
+The present study proposes to determine whether or not it is possible to predict from pre-randomization TOGETHER RCT data which COVID-19 patients were able to benefit most from fluvoxamine and/or ivermectin.
+If this investigation identifies such patients within the TOGETHER RCTs of fluvoxamine and/or ivermectin in COVID-19, then the predictive models generated can be used to match COVID-19 patients predicted to respond most effectively with one of these repurposed drugs.